-Our board of directors has two standing committees: an audit committee and a compensation committee.
+Our board of directors will have two standing committees: an audit committee and a compensation committee.
 Subject to phase-in rules and certain limited exceptions, Nasdaq rules and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors.
+In addition, Nasdaq rules generally require that the compensation committee of a listed company be comprised solely of independent directors, subject to certain limited exceptions set forth thereunder.
+We intend to rely on the "controlled company" exemption.